openshift/training/beta-4-setup.md

     cat cloudapps.crt cloudapps.key $CA/ca.crt > cloudapps.router.pem

+Make sure you remember where you put this PEM file.

 ### Creating the Router
 The router is the ingress point for all traffic destined for OpenShift v3 services.
 It currently supports only HTTP(S) traffic (and "any"